 So, for example, one person I met . . . used to be a carpenter.
-And that was really interesting information for me, because I could then sort of really look at him physically—I could see his working hands, as it were.
-And when I put the drum on his lap, it’s the first thing that he did, was stroke this drum as though he was stroking a piece of wood or something, making sure it’s all nice and smooth, or whatever.
+And that was really interesting information for me, because I could then really look at him physically—I could see his working hands, as it were.
+And when I put the drum on his lap, the first thing that he did was stroke this drum as though he was stroking a piece of wood or something, making sure it’s all nice and smooth.

-And, so immediately that opened up that kind of conversation.
-He . . . sort of started almost kind of thumping the drum as though he was hammering something.
+And so immediately that opened up that kind of conversation.
+He . . . sort of started thumping the drum as though he was hammering something.

-And so, from the kind of thumping or the scraping of the drum, I could then create a conversation through scraping of the drum.
+And from the thumping or the scraping of the drum, I could then create a conversation.
 So actually, maybe known or unknown to him, we were creating little rhythms together.
-And then he just all of a sudden took my hand and he placed his hand on top of my hand, and he sort of took my hand and scraped my hand over the drum, which was really quite interesting.
+And then he just all of a sudden took my hand, and he placed his hand on top of my hand, and he scraped my hand over the drum, which was really quite interesting.

 But all of this basically slowed him down, because he was extremely upset.
-You know, when I went into his room, he was crying, and he was almost babbling, in a way, uncontrollably.
+When I went into his room, he was crying, and he was almost babbling, in a way, uncontrollably.
 And, I mean, that’s quite distressing when you see that.
 So, you really have no idea what to do, what to say . . . anything, if you’ve got absolutely no experience whatsoever.
-So, you just have to go with your gut instinct.
+You just have to go with your gut instinct.

 It was something that I wasn’t controlling.
 It was something that no one else was really controlling.
 It was just this situation, how it was.

-And so, by the end of that, you know, he had stopped crying, he had stopped babbling, and then he would sort of start talking to himself and then talk to someone else, but I had no idea who this someone else was, and he talked such a rate that you couldn’t understand really what he was saying.
-But at least everything had kind of come down to a conversation, even if it was with himself, and all there, you know, in his mind.
+And so, by the end of that, he had stopped crying, he had stopped babbling, and then he would start talking to himself and then talk to someone else—but I had no idea who this someone else was—and he talked such a rate that you couldn’t understand really what he was saying.
+But at least everything had come down to a conversation, even if it was with himself, and all there in his mind.

 And did you find that this experience of meeting these people, interacting—did that affect you coming away from it?

-I had no idea what, whether it was just the patience to really, you know, digest something or to let something happen or to have another take on something.
+I had no idea what, whether it was just the patience to really digest something or to let something happen or to have another take on something.
 I have no idea, but there was just something that had changed since that time, because it . . .
 I think all of the people I met there gave me a really big lesson on listening.